AyeshGK/AyeshGK/README.md

 Hi there 👋

 I'm Ayesh Vininda,
-🌱 I’m currently learning Computer Science & Engineering University of Moratuwa.
+🌱 I’m currently learning at department of Computer Science & Engineering at University of Moratuwa.

 - 👀 I’m interested in Machine Learning, Artificial Intellingence and Computer Vision ...
 - ...